The Coral Walls a one-of-a-kind art piece was inspired by the Heart of Sharjah coral walls.

 Hand carved white oak and black walnut (Finishing oil & Wax finished)

-When we first started this “The Coral Wall” series in Sharjah, we were only aware of the typical coral walls you could see on the exterior; however, there are a lot of hidden gems.
+When we first started this “The Coral Wall” Sculpture Series in the UAE, we were only aware of the typical coral stone walls you could see on the exterior; however, there are a lot of hidden gems.

 We would have never noticed the corals hiding in the plain sight around us until the restoration took place in front of our studio, SAF Bait Obaid Al Shamsi, in the preservation of the Sharjah Heritage area.